 Take some time out to book a local art, baking or dance workshop for your kids.
 They will appreciate the culture & art forms of the place better.

 I strongly believe that we as parents need to develop the love and respect for different cultures in our kids.
-This one way we can teach our kids inclusion & respect for diversity.
+This is one way we can teach our kids inclusion & respect for diversity.

 Apart from all the fun involved, they might also end up creating a masterpiece and discover their love for the art.